SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 If any aspects of a process deviate outside acceptable limits or if the resulting product is unacceptable[ScrumArtefact:Increment:Commitment:DefinitionOfDone], the process being applied[ScrumEvents] or the materials being produced[ScrumArtifacts] must be adjusted[ScrumPillars:Adaption].
 The adjustment[ScrumPillars:Adaption] must be made as soon as possible to minimize further deviation.

-Adaptation[ScrumPillars:Adaption] becomes more difficult when the people involved are not empowered or self-managing[#SelfManagement].
+Adaptation[ScrumPillars:Adaption] becomes more difficult when the people involved are not empowered[#Management] or self-managing[#SelfManagement].
 A Scrum Team[ScrumTeam] is expected to adapt[ScrumPillars:Adaption] the moment it learns anything new through inspection[ScrumPillars:Inspection].

 # Scrum Values[ScrumValues]